tea-shaped/self-disclosure-model/single-task/README.md

 describe tablename;
 ```

 You should now see a table with a list of your imported data as MySQL tables.
+In case you need to do some additional data cleaning, you can check out [here](http://dlatk.wwbp.org/tutorials/tut_data_cleaning.html) what DLATK can do for you.

-## Generating
+## Generating Feature Tables

+With DLATK, you can generate features tables for a variety of features easily.
+Here's an overview of the features we used with the corresponding commands in DLATK.
+Where applicable, we also linked the DLATK documentation for the respective features.
+If you want a more in-depth tutorial on feature tables in DLATK, check out [this link]().

 ## Generating 1- to 3gram features